 - 1. Please provide a brief overview of why your NGO was interested in becoming accredited to the 2001 Convention: - 2.
 How difficult was the selection process for your NGO?
 Do you feel the criteria set enable the selection of adequate NGOs? - 3.
 In your view, what is the role of the accredited NGOs and is this role adequate or should it evolve? - 4.
 What have been some of the main achievements of your NGO in raising the visibility of the 2001 Convention, particularly enhancing public awareness of the existence of UCH and the importance of its protection? - 5.
 How does your NGO apply The Rules in the Annex to the Convention? - 6.
 How does your NGO collaborate with UNESCO in promoting the 2001 Convention? - a.
 How does your NGO collaborate with the Meetings of States Parties? - b.
 How does your NGO collaborate with the STAB? - c.
 How has your NGO contributed to activities of the 2001 Convention Secretariat (capacity-building, advocacy, national/regional meetings, publications, etc.)? - d.
 How does your NGO collaborate with other accredited NGOs? - 7.
 To what extent do you feel that the accredited NGOs' views are taken on board in discussions of the MSP and the STAB and subsequently influence the decisions and recommendations of these bodies? - 8.
 What are your observations on the working methods of the bodies established by the 2001 Convention?
-How can these working methods be improved?
+How can these working methods be improved? - a.
+Meeting of States Parties:

-- a.
-Meeting of States Parties: - b.
-Meetings of the STAB: - c.
-Any other events organized by the Secretariat (please specify which ones): - Does your NGO participate in any other UN meetings or processes related to the sea such as (please check all that apply):
+- b.
+Meetings of the STAB: - Any other events organized by the Secretariat (please specify which ones): - 9.
+Does your NGO participate in any other UN meetings or processes related to the sea such as (please check all that apply):

-Meetings related to the 1982 LIN Convention on the Law of the Sea inteetings related to the 1302 of Convention on the Law of the Sea □Negotiations on the creation of an international legally bindin instrument under the UN Convention on the Law of the Sea on th conservation and sustainable use of marine biological diversity of area beyond national jurisdiction (BBNJ) ☐Meetings at the International Maritime Organisation (IMO)

-□Meetings at the In- ternational Ocean ographic Com mission (IOC)
+☐Meetings related to the 1982 UN Convention on the Law of the Sea □Negotiations on the creation of an international legally binding instrument under the UN Convention on the Law of the Sea on the conservation and sustainable use of marine biological diversity of areas beyond national jurisdiction (BBNJ) ☐Meetings at the International Maritime Organisation (IMO) □Meetings at the International Seabed Authority (ISA)